RandomStuffs22/coreos.github.com/index.markdown

 ### git and repo

-Falcore OS is managed by `repo`.
+CoreOS is managed by `repo`.
 It was built for the Android project and makes managing a large number of git repos easier, from the announcement blog:

 > The repo tool uses an XML-based manifest file describing where the upstream